By the Greymatter Technology, Innovation, and Outreach Team

 Managing user and system identities and access in today’s hybrid, multi-cloud environments is incredibly complex.
 Organizations often have IAM solutions from multiple, external identity providers to manage different types of identities, applications, and access requirements.
 This results in siloed and fragmented identity management environments, which can lead to inefficiencies, security risks, and compliance issues.

 Furthermore, applications often leverage different authentication and authorization mechanisms, leading to gaps in identity awareness.
-Auditing capabilities also differ depending on the code or application, making it difficult to maintain a complete picture of user identity across the network.
-And while OIDC is widely adopted, token exchange abilities are limited, forcing organizations to pass around large user claims to all network assets, regardless of need.
-Widespread propagation of identity and associated attributes allows threat actors to see what that user has access to, which opens the lens to an attack vector.
+Auditing varies by code or app, making it hard to track user identity across the network.
+Although OIDC is common, token exchange is limited.
+Organizations must pass large user claims to all assets, even when unnecessary.
+This broad identity propagation reveals access levels and creates new attack vectors for threat actors.

-The CSMA identity fabric layer is designed to address growing complexity and eliminate silos by encouraging a centralized approach to identity and access management, while still enabling the ability to segment identity based on network location, application, service, or network asset.
+The CSMA identity fabric layer tackles growing complexity and breaks down silos.
+It promotes centralized identity and access management.
+At the same time, it allows identity segmentation by location, application, service, or network asset.

 Why Greymatter

-Greymatter plays a unifying role in the identity fabric layer, delivering a comprehensive and consistent view of identities, access controls, and policies across the environment.
+Greymatter unifies the identity fabric layer.
+It provides a consistent view of identities, access controls, and policies across the entire environment.
 Clients can improve security, simplify compliance, and streamline IAM operations.
 Here are a few top use cases.

 Secure service-to-service communication